tc39/notes/es6/2012-09/sept-20.md

 WH: What about accessors?

-RWS: accessors don't notify
+RWN: accessors don't notify

 WH: That's bad.

 MM/EA/RWS/AWB: No, this is intended.

-RWS: (Explains that getNotifier can be used to build synthetic events for accessors)
+RWN: (Explains that getNotifier can be used to build synthetic events for accessors)

 RW: Yes, accomplished this while experimenting with "Fact"

-RWS: (Revisits demo to show example of what an abstraction over this looks like)
+RWN: (Revisits demo to show example of what an abstraction over this looks like)

 YK: (Supported use story in Ember)